The Exmoor Landscape

 It is a landscape that has inspired poets writers and artists for hundreds of years and continues to inspire people today.

-The unique character and diversity of Exmoor’s landscape is described in the Exmoor Landscape Character Assessment.
-Published in 2007, the document identifies nine distinct Landscape Character Types, within which are 26 Landscape Character Areas.
-Key characteristics of each type are set out in the document, along with more detailed descriptions of the Character Areas..
+The unique character and diversity of Exmoor’s landscape is described in the Exmoor Landscape Character Assessment (LCA).
+This document, published in 2018, provides a comprehensive update to the first LCA report from 2007.
+The document identifies nine distinct Landscape Character Types, within which are 26 Landscape Character Areas.
+Key characteristics of each type are set out in the document, along with more detailed descriptions of the Character Areas.
+The LCA has been adopted as a supplementary planning document.

-Have a look just at just some of the art inspired by Exmoor on this Pinterest board. or enjoy just enjoy a selection of our favourite landscape views in the gallery below.
+Have a look just at some of the art inspired by Exmoor on this Pinterest board or enjoy just enjoy a selection of our favourite landscape views in the gallery below.

 Exmoor National Park has a beautiful and dramatic coastline, stretching from Minehead in the East to Combe Martin in the West.
 This spectacular coast, with the highest sea cliffs in England, was one of the reasons why in 1954, Exmoor was designated a National Park.

-In December 2015 the North Devon and Exmoor Seascape Character Assessment was published. (download here from North Devon DC website)
+In December 2015 the North Devon and Exmoor Seascape Character Assessment was published. (download here from North Devon DC website - large file 57MB opens in new window)

 Seascape is defined by Natural England in the terms of the European Landscape Convention (ELC) as: